yuw/texmf-variablelm/README.md

-# texmf-variablelm

-font definitions for variable Latin Modern
+# Control the Scaling for the Latin Modern Fonts

 ## Descriptions